qvex/suil/README.md

 ```

 #### `gatls run`
-`gatls run` is used to run the a gap using a debug gap runner (gar) embedded onto gatls.
+`gatls run` is used to run a gap using a debug gap runner (gar) embedded onto gatls.
 The directory on which this is being called should be a gap directory.
 Running a gap this way assumes the application has already been built using `gatls build`.
 The instance can be stopped by `Ctrl-C`.